 - A comfortable reclining chair.

-- If you have more people in your group than will fit in the bedroom’s king size bed, the living area sofa-bed converts easily from a couch to a queen size bed for up to two people.
+- If you have more than two people in your group, we can supply sheets and pillows so a third and fourth person can use the living area sofa-bed, which converts easily from a couch to a queen size bed for up to two people.
 (There’s a $14 charge per extra person, per day, for use of the sofa bed.)

 - A desk large enough to get some work done, if you must.

 Descending stairs 1/2 level down from the living area brings you to the main level of the apartment, with its original, ornate pressed metal ceilings 14 feet (4.3 meter) overhead.
 On this level you’ll find the thermostat control for the apartment’s central heating and air conditioning system.